Kraljiccar/Simple-memory-card-game-car-photos-/README.md

 # Simple-memory-card-game-car-photos-

 This is simple memory card game that presents my current knowladge in coding.
-This game cover my knowledge in HTML5, CSS3, Javascript and JQuery.
+This game covers my knowledge in HTML5, CSS3, Javascript and JQuery.

 ## UX

-My goal in design and coding this game was to make it as simple as possible.
+My goal in design and coding this game was to make it as simple as possible, with as less coding ass possible.

 ## Features